 Suggested Hardware | Acksys AirSeries,Moxa AWK 1137C |

-For more information on the Meshmerize-enabled devices visit the individual device pages.
+More information on the Meshmerize-enabled devices can be found on the individual device pages.

-For obvious reasons, the mobile nodes must be securely mounted inside the robots such that they don't face turbulence or heat.
+It is essential to securely mount the mobile nodes inside the robots in a way that ensures they are not exposed to turbulence or heat, for reasons of safety and functionality.
 It is also important to mount the antennas for these nodes in strategic locations.
-It is important to mount the antennas such that they are facing outwards, and will not be hindered by the loads being carried by the robots.
+Antennas should be mounted to face outwards, ensuring they are not obstructed by the loads carried by the robots.

-The Meshmerize Quick Start Guide will help you to get started with your first Meshmerize installation.
-It includes instructions on how to first connect to your devices, set up Meshmerize, install a license, and customize the configurations.
+For assistance, the Meshmerize Quick Start Guide provides detailed instructions on get started with the first Meshmerize installation, connecting to devices, setting up Meshmerize, installing a license, and customizing configurations.

-To ensure smooth operations of the wireless network you should adapt the wireless configuration of the devices according to your deployment and its surroundings.
+For optimal performance of the wireless network, adapting the wireless configuration of the devices to suit the specific deployment environment and its surroundings is necessary.
 This is to ensure that the network avoids unwanted external interference.
-Make sure to configure the mesh network to operate on an isolated Wi-Fi channel for your deployment.
+Configuration of the mesh network should be done to operate on a Wi-Fi channel that is isolated for the specific deployment.
 Additional networks transmitting on the same frequency will drain available resources and reduce the overall network performance of the wireless installation.
-The highest possible Wi-Fi transmission speeds are enabled only by selecting the least occupied available frequency.
+Achieving the highest possible Wi-Fi transmission speeds requires selecting the least occupied frequency available.

 To mitigate impact of eventualities like hardware failure and outages, it is prudent to provide backup networks.
 Since Meshmerize runs on OpenWRT or similar linux systems, it is possible to utilize the network managers to provide multiple redundancies in wireless networks.
 In many cases, it might be useful to use the secondary radio to transmit logging and heavier messages, while also hosting a “hotspot” on every mobile node that will allow site operators to securely connect to the applications running on the robot for maintenance purposes.

-Hive is a comprehensive network management tool which allows you to monitor, configure and control the network.
-It is available as a cloud-hosted service as well as a self-hosted variant if access to the internet is not possible at your site.
-Please refer to the Getting Started Guide to see how to connect your devices to Hive.
+Hive is a comprehensive network management tool which allows network monitoring, configuring and control.
+It is available as a cloud-hosted service, as well as a self-hosted variant if internet access is not possible at the site.
+Consulting the Getting Started Guide is advised for detailed steps on how to connect devices to Hive.

-Hive will allow you to run a collection of provided actions to configure and customize the device settings for all devices in your deployment according to their role in the network.
-This will ensure proper configuration for all devices fine-tuned for the AS/RS use case eliminating manual configuration with individual device handling.
+Hive enables the execution of a suite of provided actions to configure and customize device settings across the deployment, tailored to each device's role in the network.
+This ensures proper configuration for all devices fine-tuned for the AS/RS use case, eliminating manual configuration with individual device handling.

-For any open questions or custom requirements and configurations please refer to the Meshmerize Wiki Documentation or directly contact the Meshmerize Support.
+For inquiries related to open questions or specific requirements and configurations, the Meshmerize Wiki Documentation or Meshmerize Support can be referenced for assistance.

-Depending on your choice of hardware the Meshmerize AS/RS solution provides reliable network coverage and fail-over ability in case of a fiber breakage.
+Depending on the choice of hardware, Meshmerize AS/RS solution provides reliable network coverage and failover ability in the event of a fiber breakage.

 Minimum / Average / Maximum expected Throughput Mbits/sec | |||